 Caring and Compassionate Pet Euthanasia

-Euthanasia is something most people would rather not think about, unfortunately, pets become old and ill, and when they appear to be suffering, sometimes pet euthanasia is the most caring and compassionate thing a pet owner can do for their pet.
+Euthanasia is something most people would rather not think about, all too soon it seems, pets become old and or ill, and when they appear to be suffering, sometimes pet euthanasia is the most caring and compassionate thing a pet owner can do for their pet.

 Understanding When It's Time to Say Goodbye